 I know, because it’s happened to me.
 All of a sudden I didn’t enjoy strength training; all because I never scaled back when I should have.

-The person who is active in other physical activities can benefit from strength training just two days per week.
+The person who’s active in other physical activities can benefit from strength training just two days per week.
 For people who participate in sports, running, or other physical activities, a two day per week routine can still allow them to get stronger without overdoing things.
-So if you’re highly active in other activities, you could give the two day per week program a try – it just may provide better results and improve your performance in your other activities.
+If you participate in other activities, you could give the two day per week program a try — it just may provide better results and improve your performance in your other activities.

 When you’re under a lot of stress.
-If you’re in the middle of a huge project at work, studying for mid-terms, or there’s other life-situations that are weighing you down, you need to scale back your workouts.
+If you’re in the middle of a huge project at work, studying for mid-terms, or there’s other real life stuff weighing you down, scale back your workouts.
 When you’re enduring a period of high stress, adding more frequent stress in the way of strength training workouts isn’t always a good idea.
-Remember: working out should enhance your life and not dominate it.

 But instead of abandoning a fitness regimen all together, you would do well to scale your training back to two days per week.